TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/ContentElements/CreatingContent/Index.rst

 If you are working with the `Introduction Package <https://extensions.typo3.org/extension/introduction/>`__, you will see more content elements than described here.
-That's because the *Bootstrap Package* it comes with has several content elements of its own.
+That's because the *Bootstrap Package* comes with has several content elements of its own.

 This page describes the TYPO3 Core content elements.